SchusterLab/quantum-optimal-control/README.md

 **Unitary_error:** a float indicating the desired maximum error of the Taylor expansion of the exponential to choose a proper number of expansion terms, default is 1e-4

+**opti_traj:** a boolean (default is False) if True, targetting state transfer.
+If false, targetting unitary evolution.